just1ngray/pyfig/README.md

       port: 8080
     ```

-Additionally, templates are evaluated recursively.
-This means that templates themselves can contain templates:
+Since templates are evaluated recursively, they can contain templates themselves:
 ```yaml
 # default value includes a template
 endpoint: ${{var.endpoint}}